-an automy-approved PHD that is suitable for personal waterbart (PWO) use.
+an automy-approved PHD that is suitable for personal watercraft (PW) use.
 WEAR PROTECTIVE CLOTHING.
-Severe internal injuries can cocur if water is forced into body carifies as a result of falling into water or being near internal value of the order of coching that provides equilled in Protection.
-(See Owner's Annual.)
-Foothwar, gloves, and gogglesiglasses are recommended.
+Severe internal injuries can cocur if water is forced into body cavilles as a result of falling into water or being near internal value of the order of the order of the order of the order of tenders of the order of cocking that provides equilled in Fodection.
+(See Orders Sanual) Fodivear, gloves, and gogglesglasses are recommended.

-KNOW BOX, Talk gygleral guases are recominements.
+KNOW BOX, Talk gyglers glasses are recominences.